 We’ll start with the more popular ones then examine a few other less common crypto slangs.
 Let’s get right into it.

 Here’s a list of every common slang in the crypto world, explained:

 What does HODL Mean?

 Today, Hodl has become a cryptocurrency slang.
-It means holding a coin indefinitely even when its value is crashing, always expecting further growth in the future.
+It means to hold on for dear life even when the coin value is crashing, always expecting further growth in the future.

 What does FUD Mean?

 Many newbies keep asking the question, what does FUD mean in crypto?
 FUD means Fear Uncertainty and Doubt.
 It is a psychological manipulation tactic used in marketing.
-It involves misrepresenting facts or presenting information about something with the aim to propagate doubt and suspicions about its profitability or long-term sustainability.
+It involves misrepresenting facts or presenting information about something to propagate doubt and suspicions about its profitability or long-term sustainability.

 What does FOMO Stand For?